ShubhTank/Exam-Buddy/README.md

 Exam Buddy is a dynamic and intuitive web-based flashcard application designed to be the perfect companion for students and learners preparing for exams.
 Built purely with vanilla HTML, CSS, and JavaScript, this project serves as both a practical study tool and a clear demonstration of core front-end development skills.
 The clean, responsive, and user-friendly interface ensures a distraction-free learning experience on any device, making study sessions more efficient and interactive.

-*(Replace the link above with your actual deployment link from GitHub Pages or another hosting service.)*

 ## 📸 Preview

 <img width="1208" height="1786" alt="exam buddy" src="https://github.com/user-attachments/assets/6ea2bc30-0639-4b3a-a652-d24c697a79fc" />

-*(It is highly recommended to replace the placeholder link above with a GIF or screenshot of your project.
-You can add an image/gif to your repository and link to it like this: `./assets/demo.gif`)*

 ---